 The Häring group aims to understand the molecular machinery that organises eukaryotic genomes.

 Previous and current research

 Eukaryotic chromosomes undergo enormous changes in structure and organisation over the course of a cell cycle.
 One of the most fascinating changes is the transformation of interphase chromatin into rod-shaped mitotic chromosomes in preparation for cell division.
 This process, known as chromosome condensation, is a key step for the successful segregation of chromosomes during mitosis and meiosis.
-However, the underlying mechanisms are still poorly understood.

 Future projects and goals

 We will continue to use a highly interdisciplinary approach to advance our understanding of the molecular machines that control genome architecture by combining approaches from biochemistry, molecular cell biology and structural biology.
 In collaboration with other research groups, we are expanding our technological repertoire to chemical biology and single-molecule biophysics to uncover the fundamental principles that control chromosome architecture.